Rairye/fz-word-finder/README.md

 ## Search Methods

 This package supports three types of search methods:
-1.	find_matches() -> This method finds both whole-word and substring matches and returns them as a result
+1.	find_matches() -> This method finds both whole-word and substring matches and returns them as a result.
 2.	get_word_indices() -> This method returns the indices of all occurrences of words.
-By default, only whole-word matches are returned, but both whole-word and substring matches can be obtained if needed
+By default, only whole-word matches are returned, but both whole-word and substring matches can be obtained if needed.
 3.	has_any_target_word() -> This method searches a string for target words.
 Returns True if the string contains any of the target words set in the finder.
 This is the fastest search method.
+4.	find_partial_matches() -> This method finds whole-word matches, substring matches, and partial matches and returns them as a result.

 ## Wiki